Hamilton-Green solver for the forward and adjoint problems in photoacoustic tomography: High frequency approximate solution to the wave equation

-Inspired by an analogous construction in \cite{cerveny2005seismic}, we use a nearby ray to construct a finite difference approximation to the Jacobian $J$.
+\paragraph{Proximal ray method} Inspired by an analogous construction in \cite{cerveny2005seismic}, we use a nearby ray to construct a finite difference approximation to the Jacobian $J$.

 Let $\{\theta, \tau\}$ be a local coordinate system anchored at the initial point $x(0) = x_0$ of the ray $x(\tau)$, with $\theta$ the shooting angle and $\tau$ the parameter along the ray.
-Then the Jacobian with respect to the initial conditions $x_0$ is
+We can write the Jacobian with respect to the initial conditions $x_0$ as